theOrlin/sg-products/README.md

 1. `npm run server`
 2. `npm start`

-`npm server` runs the mock api on port 3001.
+`npm run server` starts the mock api on port 3001.

-`npm start` runs the app in the development mode.\
+`npm start` starts the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Packages used